Last Updated on January 29, 2023

 4. Emergency Fund

-I’ve already written a more comprehensive take about an emergency fund.
+I’ve already written a more comprehensive take on an emergency fund.

 5. Responsibility Fund